 What to expect:

 - The residential plows take one swipe down the middle of every side street to prevent deep ice rutting and to keep the streets passable.

 - The residential plows shave off the top few inches of snowpack and will not expose bare pavement.

 - The residential areas will not receive any anti icing or de icing material.

 - The deployment typically takes three days.

 History of deployment of the residential plows:

-The last official deployment of the residential plows was in February 2012, and once before that in 2007.
+The last official deployment of the residential plows was in February 2013.
 The concept of deploying light plows into the neighborhoods was brought into action during the blizzards of 2006-07.